Research: Millions of smart devices vulnerable to hacking

 Fixing the problems, which could afflict millions of impacted devices, is particularly complicated because they reside in so-called open-source software, code freely distributed for use and further modification.
 In this case, the issue involves fundamental internet software that manages communication between internet devices via a technology called TCP/IP.

 Fixing the vulnerabilities in impacted devices is particularly complicated because open-source software isn’t owned by anyone, said Elisa Costante, Forescout’s vice president of research.
 Such code is often maintained by volunteers.
-Some of the vulnerable TCP/IP code is two decades old; some of it no longer supported, Costante added.
+Some of the vulnerable TCP/IP code is two decades old; some of it is no longer supported, Costante added.

 It is up to the device manufacturers themselves to patch the flaws and some may not bother given the time and expense required, she said.
 Some of the compromised code is embedded in a component from a supplier — and if no one documented that, no one may even know it’s there.